Home | About me | Contact | What's new | Privacy

 Uncontrolled intersection ahead

-The next intersection has no signed right-of-way, so you must yield the right-of-way to traffic approaching the intersection from the right.
+The next intersection has no signed right-of-way, so you must yield to traffic approaching the intersection from the right.

 Priority over oncoming traffic

-You have the right-of-way over oncoming traffic along the narrow one lane road ahead.
+You have the right-of-way over oncoming traffic on the narrow roadway ahead.

 Yield to oncoming traffic

-You must give way to oncoming traffic along the narrow one lane road ahead.
+You must give way to oncoming traffic approaching on the narrow roadway ahead.

 Speed limit signs